 “Events are an opportunity to strengthen your organizational culture and display the unique perspectives, talents, insight, and skills of the individuals making your company what it is.”

-Events usually take place over one or two days and requires significant planning and administrative work.
-Administrators will have to decide on an overarching theme for the event, how it will support employee learning and development, who will be speaking and what employees should expect from the event.
+Events usually take place over one or two days and require planning and administrative work behind the scenes.
+Administrators will have to decide on an overarching theme for the event, how it will support employee learning and development, who will be speaking, and what employees should expect from the event.

-After you’ve decided on the learning outcomes employees should get from the event, you can decide on either external or internal speakers.
+After you’ve decided on the learning outcomes, you can decide on either external or internal speakers.
 Although it’s tempting to bring in experts, there are likely individuals within the organization who have a lot of tacit knowledge worth sharing with others.

 Find these individuals by tapping into employee networks and finding those who have influence, not just those with senior titles.
 Uncovering these individuals and giving them a platform to share their knowledge with the organization motivates them and encourages other employees to do the same by leveraging their unique strengths.